European Federation of Periodontology: Perio Workshop (European Workshop on Periodontology)

+The 21st edition of the workshop, due to take place in November 2025, will draw up an evidence-based clinical-practice guideline for the management of gingival and acute periodontal conditions.

 Perio Master Clinic

 Perio Master Clinic is an EFP-organised meeting focused on periodontal clinicians' training and expertise.
 It was created to “bridge the gap” between the triennial EuroPerio congresses and offers a more intimate environment, with hands-on training by leading clinical practitioners of periodontology and implant dentistry.
+Since 2019, there have also been related master clinics held outside Europe (since 2023, under the name International Perio Master Clinic).

-Four editions of Perio Master Clinic have taken place:
+Six editions of Perio Master Clinic and International Perio Master Clinic have so far taken place: